mastercomfig/mastercomfig/docs/customization/launch_options.md

     !!! info
         Add these launch options to your first launch, and then remove them.

-     * **-dxlevel 80** : DirectX 8, Pixel Shader 1.1.
-Uses outdated rendering methods which do not take full advantage of the hardware.
      * **-dxlevel 90** : DirectX 9, Pixel Shader 2.0b.
 Lower graphical quality while still using semi-modern rendering methods.
      * **-dxlevel 95** : DirectX 9+, Pixel Shader 3.0.
 Highest graphical quality.